 He added: “It has been a tough year for restaurants across the UK.
 Many have suffered due to the credit crunch.
 However, those that provide a value for money service and continue to look for ways to improve their standards during tough times will survive.”

-Issued for Vittoria by Holyrood Partnership, PR in Scotland.
+Issued for Vittoria by Holyrood PR, PR in Scotland.